-With the Infrastructure agent, you can monitor not only individual servers, but also understand how your service performs as a whole.
-Infrastructure supports Amazon Linux, CentOS, Debian, RHEL, and Ubuntu as well as Windows Server.
+With the infrastructure agent, you can monitor not only individual servers, but also understand how your service performs as a whole.
+The agent supports Amazon Linux, CentOS, Debian, RHEL, and Ubuntu as well as Windows Server.
 All of these agent versions exhibit a common set of behaviors.

 newrelic-infra-service.
 This binary can be managed by the OS service manager.